Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 <br />

 The way it checks where to load from is in this order: USB, /data on ps5 and then if those two dont have etaHEN.bin on there it will load it from the disc itself - Huge thanks to
- [BenNox_XD](https://github.com/BenNoxXD) for making this a thing, he is the coder behind it
+ [BenNox_XD](https://github.com/BenNoxXD) for making this a thing, he is the developer behind it

 <br />
 <br />